CallumBoase/react-into-html/readme.md

 ```
 3. Once this is done, open a terminal again, and run `npm run build`.
 This will instruct webpack to compile `customComponents_dev.js` and all it's dependencies into a single file, and will also convert JSX code to browser-friendly code.
 The output will get stored in `./public/customComponents.js`

 4. Now navigate to `./testing/index.html`.
-We've included some basic boilerplate HTML showing how to load your custom component into a html page.
-The boilerplate will look like this.
-All it does right now is load the compiled `customComponent.js` in the `<head>`.
+This html file shows some basic boilerplate HTML.
+Currently, all it does is load the compiled `customComponent.js` in the `<head>`.
 We'll need to modify it to render our `helloWorld` component.

 ```html
 <!DOCTYPE html>